moorl/MoorlDocs/docs-source/MoorlStaging/index.en.md

 In the basic configuration you can activate the logger of the plugin.
 This way, further information about the processes is saved in a log file.

+You can view this log file with the "Frosh Tools" plugin.

+There is also a compatibility mode for various hosting providers.
+Further info on this can be found at the end of this documentation.

 ### Create test environment